You are here

-Co-founded in 1993 by higher education expert and Lumina Foundation for Education President and CEO Jamie P. Merisotis, IHEP offers a nonpartisan perspective through a staff that includes some of the most respected professionals in the fields of public policy and research.
-It is committed to equality of opportunity for all and helps low-income, minority, and other historically underrepresented populations gain access and achieve success in higher education.
-This devotion is the major factor for its five areas of focus:
+For more than 25 years, IHEP has been a leading voice championing college access and success.
+Our staff includes some of the most respected professionals in the fields of public policy and research.
+IHEP is committed to equality of opportunity for all and helps low-income, minority, and other historically underrepresented populations gain access to and achieve success in higher education.
+This focus is the major driver of our four policy priorities:

 IHEP is committed to improving college access and success in higher education for all students—with a special focus on underserved populations—by providing timely research to inform public policy decisions.